tytydraco/yessleep/out/Mr_Silvergleid_is_not_available_for_appointments.md

 In the parking lot, all is quiet.
 There are no alarms, no smoke.
 And no fire trucks, of course.
 Why would there be?

-My battered Dodge Charger sits waiting in the parking lot.
+My battered Dodge Charger awaits nearby.
 I fumble in my pocket for the keys, still staggering backwards, expecting the firefighter to emerge any moment – to emerge and to show me his eyes.
 But he does not – no one does.

 And as my hand finds the keys – I realize: *Mr. Silvergleid is still in his office*.